codyn-net/osx/README.md

    git is required to fetch and use homebrew (used to compile the dependencies).
    You can get git packages for OS X from [git osx installer][git osx installer].

+3. Install python3
+...
+...Python3 should be installed from the latest [python3 release][python3 release] to support the pygobject bindings for python3.
+This is mainly needed for the blender support.

-3. Get the codyn sources.
+4. Get the codyn sources.

    You should create a directory with the following structure:
      * codyn/
      * codyn-sharp/
      * osx/ *(this repository)*
      * rawc/
+     * biorob-math-sharp/
+     * plot-sharp/
+     * studio/

    The sources can be either from [codyn git][codyn git] or from [codyn releases][codyn releases].

-3. Bootstrap the dependencies.
+5. Bootstrap the dependencies.

    Run `scripts/bootstrap` to initialize homebrew and compile the dependencies.
    The resulting files will be installed in `osx/.brew` and `osx/.brewbuild`.